MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 #### Set up

-1. For AI-assisted performance and quality evaluators, you must specify a GPT model to act as a judge to score the evaluation data.
+1. For AI-assisted quality evaluators except for `GroundednessProEvaluator`, you must specify a GPT model to act as a judge to score the evaluation data.
 Choose a deployment with either GPT-3.5, GPT-4, GPT-4o or GPT-4-mini model for your calculations and set it as your `model_config`.
 We support both Azure OpenAI or OpenAI model configuration schema.
 We recommend using GPT models that do not have the `(preview)` suffix for the best performance and parseable responses with our evaluators.

+> [!NOTE]
-Make sure the you have at least `Cognitive Services OpenAI User` role for the Azure OpenAI resource to make inference calls with API key.
+>  Make sure the you have at least `Cognitive Services OpenAI User` role for the Azure OpenAI resource to make inference calls with API key.
 For more permissions, learn more about [permissioning for Azure OpenAI resource](../../../ai-services/openai/how-to/role-based-access-control.md#summary).

 2. For `GroundednessProEvaluator`, instead of a GPT deployment in `model_config`, you must provide your `azure_ai_project` information.
-This accesses the evaluation service of your Azure AI project.
+This accesses the backend evaluation service of your Azure AI project.

 #### Performance and quality evaluator usage